Spanksgiving -more thighs and breasts for your dinner table - Cover

 There is no diet sour cream, or vegan cheese substitute, it’s straight from the farmer’s barn to the supermarket, to your wife’s shopping cart, to the kitchen, to your table, and it’s the best damned sour cream and cheddar cheese with real bacon and fresh chives that you are ever going to eat.

 You have to prime the pump to go on this journey and get that Wayback Machine started.
 It’s not an Instant Pot, a microwave, or a satellite dish with 250+ channels streaming everything you want to see, but you’ve seen it all, countless choices, but you’ve got your head in your phone or on the Internet, and you aren’t even watching it.
-In 1958, you had one choice, and that choice was “Whatever Dad wanted to watch”.
+In 1958, you had one choice, and that choice was ‘Whatever Dad wanted to watch.’

 Your eyes would go bad if you sat too close to it, and you’d go blind if you touched it too much.
-It’s amazing that I managed to touch mine and sit really close to the Boob Tube all these years, and I can still see anything at all.
+It’s miraculous that I managed to touch mine and sit really close to the Boob Tube all these years, and I can still see anything at all.

 Take this journey with me today.
 I promise you I’ll take you for a ride down memory lane to a place called Fort Gilead just outside of Peach Valley.
+It’ll be worth listening to an old man ease you into the journey, and I don’t want you to arrive with me in a hurry.
+Life moved slowly in 1958 – no cell phones, put that away.
+We don’t have those where we are going.

 It is an old amusement park now - nothing but a relic of a bygone era.
 It’s been shut down for years, but in 1958, it was like fucking Disneyland to the locals.
 It used to be THE attraction, competing with Disneyland.
 They even managed to release their own animated cartoons based on Captain Gideon and a line of dolls that were the hottest selling toy in Peach Valley every Christmas until the Hula Hoop was introduced a few months ago.
 We didn’t use the word “action figures” back then.
 Girls got dolls, guys got toys.
-There were so many boys - it seemed like every other week something cool had just come out.
+There were so many toys for boys that it seemed like every other week something cool had just come out.
+Everything from Matchbox cars, Balsa Wood planes that looked like the Red Baron, Play-Doh, Slinky, and Mr. Potato Head.
+I was a grown man, and I bought HO Train sets and the board game Camelot when it came out.
+Cap guns, bottle rockets, lawn darts - back then, if it couldn’t explode or put out an eye, most boys wouldn’t want it.

 There was stuff for girls.
 Dolls, obviously.
 Doll accessories, doll clothes, doll houses, and plastic cars for dolls to sit in.
 Toy vacuum cleaners, toy stoves, toy teacups, and the classic “Jezebelle”.

 You may be asking yourself why I would bring that up in a story like this.
 The first reason is that every girl in Peach Valley had a Jezebelle, or she wanted one really bad.
 They were THE toy for girls.
-Jezebelle was ingrained in the culture there, just as her husband, “Gallant Gideon,” was.
+Jezebelle was ingrained in the culture in Peach Valley just like the Gallant Captain Gideon was.
+He was as dashing as Errol Flynn, as swaggering as John Wayne, and in recent years had begun to look a lot like Elvis Presley.

-The founders of the park have been dead for years, but they were part of that whole “The Noble Southern cause” thing, and a lot of the goal was to normalize the placement of southern monuments and make them sound like fallen heroes who died for a lost but noble cause.
+The original founders of the park have been dead for years, but they were part of that whole “The Noble Southern cause” thing, and a lot of the goal was to normalize the placement of southern monuments and make them sound like fallen heroes who died for a lost but noble cause.
 They liked the idea so much they created two volunteer groups - the Gallants for boys, and the Jezebelles for girls.

-Civic duty was a big thing in 1958, and I was on my way to pick up some volunteers to go to Fort Gilead for their holiday “Der Tussenschmaus” festival.
+Civic duty was a big deal in 1958, and I was on my way to pick up some volunteers to go to Fort Gilead for their holiday “Der Tussenschmaus” festival.
 It always kicked off the day after Thanksgiving.
 The holiday was something they invented based on their understanding of the history of the fort, and the fact that they were probably huge perverts.

 I am not saying being a pervert is a bad thing - all the best people are.
-I know, I am certainly one.
+I know; I am certainly one.

 This year, they weren’t just giving away dolls.
 They were giving away Wham-O Hula Hoops.
 They were basically like Taylor Swift tickets and Apple phones combined back then.
 You couldn’t get one in the toy stores, and every girl wanted at least one – but she absolutely HAD to have six, because the girl next door had five.
 It was that kind of thing.
 It was almost as big as the mania for Elvis – almost.